Nawaritta/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## More Info

-  Data structure used for this project:
+  The data structure used for this project:

     /**
     *struct listint_s - singly linked list